 - When cooking on the grill you need to have patience.
 You cannot rush the cooking process.

-- To achieve the best results the fire should be moderate and the meat must be baste with the sauce every 15 minutes.
+- To achieve the best results the fire should be moderate and the meat must be basted with the sauce every 15 minutes.

 - Covering and regulating the opening of the vent also helps achieve that spectacular flavor the charcoal gives to the meat.

-I hope this recipe has inspired you to organize a barbecue with friends and family at either the local park, the campground or a picnic in your own backyard.
+I hope this recipe for the chipotle guava pork back feast has inspired you to organize a barbecue with friends and family at either the local park, the campground, or a picnic in your backyard.